 - Setting up dedicated policy working groups for England, Wales, Scotland and Ireland (including Republic of Ireland).

-- We also have a Strategic Policy Panel who mainly focus on Brexit-related activities.
+- We also have a Strategic Policy Panel who mainly focus on overarching and proactive policy engagement.

-The infographics below provide just a snapshot of the ways in which we influenced nature conservation legislation, policy and practice across the UK and Ireland in 2020, and we have already carried this momentum into 2021!
-You can view these infographics in detail at our Resource Hub.
+The infographics below provide just a snapshot of the ways in which we influenced nature conservation and environmental legislation, policy and practice across the UK and Ireland in 2022!
+These are published at the end of each year.

 Key Messages for Policy Engagement